amannj/comtradeRggregator/README.md

     `all`.

 -   `partners` - Specify partner country/countries or `World` (as
-    provided by Comtrade) for global, aggregated trade; default is `World`.
+    provided by Comtrade); use option `all` if you want to download trade data from all available countries but not Comtrade’s `World` aggregate; default is `World`.

     -   If `is.mirrorData = FALSE` and `partners = 'World'`,
         `download_Comtrade()` will download aggregated *“World”* trade